rodrigobivarazevedo/test/README.md

 ### **Accuracy**

 It is also important to know that AI systems are not perfect and can also create mistakes, such as misdiagnosis.
-To reduce the risk of errors, big amounts of data accompanied by high-processing computer units are required in order to successfully train and develop reliable AI systems.
+To reduce the risk of errors, big amounts of data accompanied by high-processing computer units are required to successfully train and develop reliable AI systems.
 This challenge with time will become less likely as the industry grows, budgets increase, and development becomes more advanced.
 With the advances in the industry, technologies such as cloud-based computing and deep learning will increase the effectiveness of AI, allowing enterprises to share, store, and analyze bigger sets of data, as the era of Big Data arises.

 Example: “Big Data and Artificial Intelligence Modeling for Drug Discovery.”, (Zhu, 2020)